Nuclear power in the United Kingdom: Future power stations

 Rolls-Royce is preparing a small modular reactor (SMR) design called the Rolls-Royce SMR, a close-coupled four-loop PWR design.
 Power output is 440 MWe which is above the usual range considered to be a SMR.
-As of 2017 Rolls-Royce was seeking UK government finance to support further development.
+As of 2017, Rolls-Royce was seeking UK government finance to support further development.
 In 2018, the UK government announced £56 million of spending to fund initial SMR research and development for eight companies.

-In 2017, a consensus of government and industry developed that the Contract for Difference financing model used for Hinkley Point C nuclear power station, involving fully private sector financing, may not used for subsequent nuclear plants, and discussions with government are under way about alternative finance mechanisms for the following possible development at Wylfa by Horizon Nuclear Power for parent Hitachi.
+In 2017, a consensus of government and industry developed that the Contract for Difference financing model used for Hinkley Point C, involving fully private sector financing, may not used for subsequent nuclear plants, and discussions with government are under way about alternative finance mechanisms for the following possible development at Wylfa Newydd by Horizon Nuclear Power for parent Hitachi.
 However, on 17 January 2019, Horizon announced that it was suspending its UK nuclear development programme.
 The UK government had been willing to take a one-third equity stake in the project, to consider providing all the required debt financing, and to provide a Contract for Difference for the electricity generated at up to £75/MWh for 35 years.
 Greg Clark, minister for Business, Energy and Industrial Strategy, stated this was a "generous package of potential support that goes beyond what any government has been willing to consider in the past".
 However this did not provide an adequate "economic rationality as a private enterprise" for Hitachi to proceed.

 In April 2020, a director of Horizon Nuclear Power stated that the future of next two nuclear builds, Wylfa and Oldbury, depended on the government accepting the Regulated Asset Base (RAB) financial assistance model rather than the existing Contract for Difference support mechanism, which would allow developers to need less upfront private finance with some finance backed through end consumer bills.

 On 2 June 2020, EDF Energy announced that it had submitted a development consent order to the UK government prior to starting construction on the Sizewell C site in Suffolk.
 However EDF have yet to organise financing, and cannot take on more construction risk in the UK.
 EDF is looking to the UK government to assist on financing either by offering a Regulated Asset Base model, though that puts an immediate cost burden on end consumers, or through other approaches such as a government equity stake in the development.
 On 30 June, EDF announced that it had applied to the Office for Nuclear Regulation for a licence to build and operate Sizewell C.